The translation of this document is outdated.

 or to perform particular activities for the elimination thereof,

-and also to specify the time period for the performance of these
+and also to specify the time limit for the performance of these

 activities.